-If we look at the statistics, around 33.19 million Americans, about 10% of the population, suffer from social media addiction, according to one report.
-While social media certainly has its merits, offering opportunities and keeping us up to date with the latest developments, it becomes a problem when it reaches an addictive level.
+Studies show that approximately 33.19 million Americans, or 10% of the population, have social media addiction.
+While there are benefits to social media, like providing opportunities and keeping us informed, the problem lies in it when it becomes an addiction.
 At that point, it starts taking away from other important aspects of life.
-Like everything else, finding balance is crucial, or even returning to a time when things weren’t so overwhelming.
+Like anything, a balance is best, or even to be able to return to a time when it wasn’t so excessive.

-Many of us experience mindless scrolling, where we aren’t even consciously engaged.
-It’s not like we set out with a plan to watch reels for three hours.
-It just happens, right?
-It’s as if we can’t even be on our own.
+Many of us experience mindless scrolling where we aren’t even consciously engaged.
+We didn’t set out with a plan to watch reels for three hours; it just happened, right?
+Sometimes it feels like we can’t even be on our own.
 We often feel the need to fill the gaps between tasks, but sometimes those in-between moments take over and prevent us from completing what truly matters.
-That’s where the problem begins.
+The real problem begins here.

 The Dark Side of Social Media

-Social media can have severe psychological and emotional effects.
-It is often linked to anxiety, depression, body image issues, and eating disorders.
-Body dysmorphia becomes more prevalent as people compare themselves to unrealistic portrayals online.
+There are serious psychological and emotional effects of social media on the mind and soul.
+Social media platforms are linked to anxiety, depression, body-shaming issues, and eating disorders.
+Body dysmorphia continues to become prevalent as people compare themselves to display unrealistic portrayals online.

-Excessive internet usage can lead to costly habits such as overspending on shopping or dining out, further straining finances and mental health.
-There’s also the issue of cyberbullying, privacy concerns, and the spread of rumors and misinformation, all of which can harm individuals and communities alike.
+Moreover, excessive internet usage can lead to costly habits such as overspending on shopping or dining out, further straining finances and mental health.
+It also comes with the challenges of cyberbullying, privacy concerns, deepfakes, and misinformation, all of which can harm individuals and communities alike.

 Many people turn to social media as a coping mechanism to escape reality.
 However, instead of resolving their issues, this behavior piles up problems, creating a cycle that becomes even harder to break over time.